-Main elements: Current benefits
+Main elements: Current benefits & future-proofing the market design

 Price levels and drivers: Different phases

 Overview of events and market fundamentals driving EU gas prices, TTF month-ahead contract (EUR/MWh), (May 2021 - April 2022)

 The current price surge can be split into three distinct phases.
 In the latest phase, price developments seem less driven by physical shortages and more by the extreme near-term uncertainty.